Party for the Animals: PINK!

 PINK! is the youth wing of the PvdD.
 It was established on 12 September 2006, and has slightly over 2,000 members (2021 figure).
 The name is derived from the Dutch word for a cow that is older than a calf, but not yet fully mature.
-The current chairperson, Xenia Minnaert, was elected in 2020.
+The current chairperson is Bob Steenmeijer, who succeeded Manuela Rot in 2024.

 Nicolaas G. Pierson Foundation

 The Nicolaas G. Pierson Foundation is the research department of the PvdD.
 Founded in 2007, it is named after Niek Pierson, a Dutch economist and an early political donor of the party.

 Animal Politics EU

 Initially founded as Euro Animal 7, Animal Politics EU is an informal grouping of animal rights based political parties within the European Union.
 Animal Politics EU has member parties in the Netherlands, Belgium, Cyprus, France, Germany, Italy, Portugal, Sweden and Spain.
-The group currently has two MEPs: Martin Buschmann for the Tierschutzpartei and Anja Hazekamp of the PvdD.
+The group currently has one MEP: Anja Hazekamp of the PvdD.
+Martin Buschmann for the Tierschutzpartei was formerly an MEP in this group but is no longer as of 2020.